noodlefrenzy/coreos-azure/README.md

 Now upload the CoreOS disk image to your subscription using the Azure command line tools:

 ```
-$ azure vm disk upload --verbose https://coreos.blob.core.windows.net/public/coreos-469.0.0-alpha.vhd http://<your-storage-account>.blob.core.windows.net/<your-container>/coreos-469.0.0-alpha.vhd <your storage key>
+$ azure vm disk upload --verbose https://coreostest.blob.core.windows.net/coreos/coreos_production_azure_image.vhd http://<your-storage-account>.blob.core.windows.net/<your-container>/coreos_production_azure_image.vhd <your storage key>
 ```

 And create a VM image for this VHD:

 ```
-$ azure vm image create coreos --location "East US" --blob-url http://<your-storage-account>.blob.core.windows.net/<your-container>/coreos-469.0.0-alpha.vhd --os linux
+$ azure vm image create coreos --location "East US" --blob-url http://<your-storage-account>.blob.core.windows.net/<your-container>/coreos_production_azure_image.vhd --os linux
 ```

-Create SSH keys that we'll use for connecting to your CoreOS cluster machines using the 'generate-keys' script in the ~/keys directory (accept all of the defaults that openssl asks you for):
+Next, let's create SSH keys that we'll use for connecting to your CoreOS cluster machines using the 'generate-keys' script in the ~/keys directory (accept all of the defaults that OpenSSL asks you for):

 ```
 $ cd keys
 $ ./generate-keys
 ```

-Ok, we have what we need now from an Azure perspective.
-Let's now configure our CoreOS cluster.
+We now have what we need now from an Azure perspective.
+Let's next configure our CoreOS cluster.

 Change to the ~/cluster directory.

-The first thing we are going to do is get a discovery token for etcd. 'etcd' is a distributed key-value store built on the Raft protocol and acts as a store for configuration information for CoreOS.
+The first thing we need to do is get a discovery token for etcd. 'etcd' is a distributed key-value store built on the Raft protocol and acts as a store for configuration information for CoreOS.
 Fleet, another part of the CoreOS puzzle, is a low-level init system built on 'etcd' that provides the functionality of Systemd over a distributed cluster.

 This discovery token is configured in a set of cloud-init file called coreos-1.yml, coreos-2.yml, and coreos-3.yml.
 This configures the CoreOS image once it is provisioned by Azure and, in particular, it injects the etcd discovery token into the virtual machine so that it knows which CoreOS cluster it belongs to.
+Its important to have a new and unique value for this, otherwise your cluster could fail to initialize correctly.

 Let's provision a new one for our cluster:

 ```
 $ curl https://discovery.etcd.io/new
 ```

 This will fetch a discovery URL that looks something like https://discovery.etcd.io/e6a84781d11952da545316cb90c9e9ab.
-Copy this and edit each of the coreos-X.yml files and paste this discovery token into it.
+Copy this and edit each of the coreos-x.yml files and paste this discovery token into it.
 Additionally, copy the contents of ~/keys/ssh-authorized.key and add it in the ssh_authorized_keys block.
 Your final set of cloud-init files should something like this:

 ```
 # coreos cloud-init